aromanino/tokenmanager/README.md

                          "exampleUrl":"http://miosito.it"
 });

-// dictionary to encode in the token var toTokenize={
+// dictionary to encode inside token var toTokenize={
         "userId":"80248",
         "Other" : "........."